wp-plugins/wp-rss-multi-importer/readme.txt

 = More Features =

 * Set a default image to show for each category
-* Pagination option - select number of posts per page
+* Pagination or Load More options - select number of posts per page or click on load more
 * Select number of posts per feed you want to show
-* Select number of posts on a page of your web site (when not in pagination mode)
 * Separate out Today from Earlier posts
-* Sort by date (ascending or descending)
+* Sort by date if you want (ascending or descending)
-* Output feed name as (Source, Sponsor, Via, or Club)
+* Output feed name as (Source, Sponsor, Via, Club or name your own)
 * Show an excerpt (and select the number of words to show)
 * Select how you would like the links to open (in a Lightbox, a new window, or the current window)
-* Set the links as no-follow or not
+* Set the links as no-follow or not, or add no follow to meta tag
 * Suppress images in excerpts if you want
 * Resize images in excerpts
 * Allow users to determine whether to show-hide excerpts
-* Set caching time for faster page loading
 * Export all the feeds as a single RSS feed
 * Add social links (Twitter and Facebook)
-* Over 15 shortcode parameters you can use to further customize the output
+* Over 18 shortcode parameters you can use to further customize the output

 These features are all available in the admin panel.